-Is Sanjay Dutt's Second Wife Richa Sharma Upset After Watching Ranbir Kapoor Starrer Sanju?
+Is Sanjay Dutt's Second Wife Rhea Pillai Upset After Watching Ranbir Kapoor Starrer Sanju?

 As per a leading daily, model and lifestyle coach Rhea first met Sanjay at his lawyer, Mahesh Jethmalani's office, while he was out on bail.
 She was a spiritually inclined person who worked as an instructor for Art of Living.''

-In Usmaan's book too it is mentioned that Sanjay Dutt found the much-needed solace in her company.
-It was love at first sight for the duo.
-A close friend of the actor had once revealed that he used to look for excuses to meet her.
+In Usmaan's book too, it has been mentioned that Sanjay Dutt found the much-needed solace in her company.
+It was love at first sight for both of them.
+A close friend of the actor had once revealed that he used to look for excuses to meet Rhea Pillai.

-Coming back to the movie, Sanju has impressed critics and audience and has emerged as the biggest opener of 2018.
+Coming back to the movie, Sanju has impressed both critics and audience and has emerged as the biggest opener of 2018.
 The movie which collected over Rs 200 crore within its first week of release is all set to enter the prestigious Rs 300 crore club.
-According to a report in India Today, Sanju did a business of Rs 6 crore on Wednesday, taking the collection to Rs 284.58 crore.
+According to a report in India Today, Sanju did a business of Rs 6 crore on Wednesday, and the total collection stands at Rs 284.58 crore.

-Those who are not aware, Sanju revolves around the ups and down in Sanjay Dutt's turbulent life and the difficult times he faced when he was in jail.
+Those who are not aware, Sanju revolves around the ups and downs in Sanjay Dutt's turbulent life and the difficult times he faced when he was in jail.

 Keep watching this space for more updates.